-- 4.12 There must be proof of attendance issued to participants after completion of the CPD course.
-Proof of attendance can be in the form of: - (i) Certificate of Attendance issued; or - (ii) Letter of Confirmation of Attendance; or - (iii) Email Confirmation - 4.13 These certificates or letters of confirmation should indicate clearly the name of salesperson, title of course, course classification, credits as approved by CEA and date(s) of attendance. - 4.14 As the intent of the CPD training is to promote and maintain both professionalism and competency, salespersons are encouraged to attend a balanced mix of training courses on different subject matters for diversified learning.
-Unless there are significant policy changes during the same CPD cycle, repeated attendance records of salespersons who attend CPD courses under the same topic by the same trainer/provider more than once within a CPD cycle will not be counted towards the CPD requirements. - 4.15 As the objective of CPD framework is to ensure that salespersons equip themselves with professional knowledge that is current and relevant, salespersons are not allowed to carry forward excess CPD credits to the following year.
+- 5.14 Course Providers are to issue proof of attendance to participants after completion of the CPD course.
+Proof of attendance can be in the form of - (i) Certificate of Attendance issued; or - (ii) Letter of Confirmation of Attendance; or - (iii) Email Confirmation - 5.15 These certificates or letters of confirmation should clearly indicate the name of salesperson, title of course, course classification, credits as approved by CEA and date(s) of attendance. - 5.16 As the intent of the CPD training is to promote and maintain both professionalism and competency, salespersons are encouraged to attend a balanced mix of training courses on different topics for diversified learning.
+Unless there are significant policy changes during the same CPD cycle, repeated attendance records of salespersons who attend CPD courses under the same topic by the same trainer/course provider more than once within a CPD cycle will not be counted towards the CPD requirements. - 5.17 As the objective of CPD framework is to ensure that salespersons equip themselves with professional knowledge that is current and relevant, salespersons are not allowed to carry forward excess CPD credits to the following year.